Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.2

 Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This figure is worked out by multiplying the total amount of texture units by the core speed of the chip.
+This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
 The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+It is measured in millions of texels processed in one second.

 Display Prices